QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 This model for inventory dynamics is asymptotically stationary, with a unique stationary distribution.

-(See the discussion of stationarity in [our lecture on AR(1) processes](https://python.quantecon.org/ar1_processes.html) for background --- the fundamental concepts are the same.)

 In particular, the sequence of marginal distributions $\{\psi_t\}$ is converging to a unique limiting distribution that does not depend on initial conditions.